kimnetics/MKVToMP4Converter/README.md

 Each MKV file to be converted should be placed in its own directory.
 Along with the MKV file there should be two other files in the directory.
 The first is a jpg file with the cover art to be associated with the video.
 The second is a file called `VideoInfo.txt` that supplies information to the application about the video.

 If you are converting multiple MKV files, you should create the directories for the files under one common directory.
-You will then specify this directory when running the application.
+You will then specify the common directory when running the application.

 The `VideoInfo.txt` file has the following format: